There are simply no bigger Fish to fry for those looking for a Rich history in headline-making IP.

 Summer associates attend meetings and calls and conduct research for real client work assignments.
 The Fish summer program is designed to put summer associates in the real world of law firm life.
 The supervised client work is assigned by a work coordinator who ensures that summer associates receive a variety of projects and work with different attorneys over the summer and help balance workloads.
 The firm’s goal is to expose summer associates to valuable training and resources so when they return as associates, they can jump right in.

-There is a firm-wide summer retreat during the program – in 2025 it will be hosted in Boulder, Colorado.
-Previous locations include Chicago, Nashville, and San Diego.
-All summers get to go for this three-day training and social event.
-Fish sees the retreat as an integral part of the summer program because making the connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.
+There is a firm-wide summer retreat during the program – in 2026 it will be hosted in Nashville, Tennessee.
+Previous locations include Boulder, Chicago, and San Diego.
+All summers get to go to this three-day training and social event.
+Fish sees the retreat as an integral part of the summer program because making connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.

 Most summers rejoin the firm as junior associates, though some take a detour through clerkships first.